-Terence loves dogs and is seldom seen without a dog by his side.
-With the creation of My Dogs Mind over a decade ago, Terence has been fortunate to do what he loves on a daily basis and pass his knowledge and enthusiasm on to hundreds of dogs and their owners.
+Terence loves dogs and is seldom seen without one by his side.
+With the creation of My Dogs Mind about two decades ago, Terence has been fortunate to do what he loves on a daily basis and pass his knowledge and enthusiasm on to hundreds of dogs and their owners.

 Terence is a member of the International Association of Canine Professionals (member no. 1468).
 He has apprenticed and trained under some of the most renowned dog authorities including Jenifer Vickery of The Pawsitive Dog Training Center (multiple Best of Boston awards winner) and nationally recognized trainer and speaker, Brian Kilcommons.

 In addition to maintaining a rigorous schedule of self-education, you’ll find Terence in attendance at several professional training workshops and seminars throughout the year.
 He is qualified and well-versed in a variety of training approaches and philosophies.
-In addition to his work at My Dogs Mind, Terence donates his time and resources to the evaluation and placement of sheltered dogs in the New Hampshire seacoast area.
+In addition to his work at My Dogs Mind, Terence spends his time and resources to the evaluation, training, and placement of sheltered dogs at Doberman Rescue Unlimited in Sandown, New Hampshire.

 When he is not busy dishing out praise n’ treats in class, Terence can be found at home or on-the-go with his wife Sandy and their three children.
-The Kirby’s have an elusive cat Dreton and two dogs, Sweat Pea and Bavo, who often earn their keep by volunteering as class stand-ins or comic relief in the parking lot.
+The Kirby’s have an elusive cat Dreton and three dogs, Sweat Pea, Bavo, and Kip, who often earn their keep by volunteering as class stand-ins or comic relief in the parking lot.

 A true New Englander and a lover of nature and the outdoors, Terence enjoys fishing and surfing on a year-round basis.
 He treasures being part of the tight-knit New Hampshire seacoast community where he can contribute to making life more enjoyable for dogs and humans alike.

-Margaret embraces the mulitdog household philosophy and currently has a pack of two in tow.
+Margaret embraces the mulitdog household philosophy and currently has a pack of three in tow.
 Her extended family includes the hundreds more she has overseen and/or has worked with in MDM day school as well as group and private lessons.
-Currently, on her time off, you will find her pursuing competition obedience and agility with her new pup Pye.
-Sleep is for the weak.
+Currently, on her time off, you will find her pursuing competition obedience and agility with her pup Pye.